 Conclusion

 Determining exactly how many people escape North Korea a year remains a challenge due to the secretive nature of the regime and the complexities of international migration.
-However, despite the difficulties in obtaining precise figures, it is clear that a significant number of North Koreans continue to risk their lives in search of freedom and a better future.
+Still, despite the difficulties in obtaining precise figures, it is clear that a significant number of North Koreans continue to risk their lives in search of freedom and a better future.
 While the numbers reaching South Korea have declined in recent years due to tightened border security and other factors, the underlying motivations for escape remain strong.

 Understanding the plight of North Korean defectors is crucial for raising awareness about the human rights situation in North Korea and for providing support to those who have managed to escape.
 By supporting organizations that assist defectors, advocating for policies that protect their rights, and speaking out against the abuses of the North Korean regime, we can help to create a world where all people are free from oppression.